-If you appreciate my advocacy work please consider making a contribution so I can continue doing what I do.
-I still have over $50,000 in unpaid legal bills from defending my work against false charges over the past 4+ years & my civil rights case (in Federal court, against the State of Oregon) is not likely to resolve for another year or more.
-Here’s a link to contribute in support of my work.
+If you appreciate my advocacy work, please consider making a contribution so Lead Safe Mama, LLC can continue doing what we do.
+We still have over $50,000 in unpaid legal bills from defending this work against false charges over the past 4+ years, and my civil rights case (in Federal court, against the State of Oregon) is not likely to be resolved for another year or more.
+Here’s a link to contribute in support of this work.
 Here’s a link with the full original filing of my civil rights case.

 For those new to this website:

 Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety and a documentary filmmaker.
 She is also a mother of Lead-poisoned children (two of her sons were acutely Lead-poisoned in 2005).
 Since 2009, Tamara has been using XRF technology (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals — including Lead, Cadmium, Mercury, Antimony, and Arsenic).
 All test results reported on this website are science-based, accurate, and replicable.
 Items are tested multiple times to confirm the test results for each component tested.
 Tamara’s work was featured in Consumer Reports Magazine in February of 2023 (March 2023 print edition).